spiral/docs/docs/en/framework/kernel.md

 #### AppBooting

-`AppBooting` is the callbacks that's will be executed *before* all application bootloaders in the `APP` section will be booted.
+`AppBooting` is the callbacks that's will be executed *before* all the application bootloaders in the `APP` section are booted.

 To register a callback, call the `appBooting` method: